Free Kitchen Hacks eBook

 Pesto Burrata Pasta Tips and Tricks

-Bring ten cups of water to a rolling boil and cook the pasta al dente according to the instructions on the box.
+Start by bringing ten cups of water to a rolling boil and cook the pasta al dente according to the instructions on the box.
 Depending on the pasta shape you choose, the cooking time will vary.

 Before draining your pasta, use a Pyrex measuring cup or any other heat-safe cup with a handle to carefully extract some of the water the pasta cooked in.

-You will likely not need any more than 1/4 cup of pasta water, but I like to conserve about 1/2 cup just to be safe.
+You will likely not need any more than ¼ cup of pasta water, but I like to conserve about ½ cup just to be safe.

 After reserving some pasta water, strain the linguine and add it back to the pot to toss with the pesto.
+As you toss, slowly add the pasta water, about 1 tablespoon at a time.

-All in all, you will probably only need to add about 3-4 tablespoons of pasta water to get the right consistency but continue to assess as you toss.
+All in all, you will probably only need to add about 3-4 tablespoons of pasta water to get the right consistency but continue to assess as you go.

-The soft creamy center will coat the pasta and add flavor and rich texture to the pesto pasta, but the outer solid part is best broken down into smaller bite-sized pieces.
+The soft center will coat the pasta and add flavor and rich texture to the pesto pasta, but the outer solid part is best broken down into smaller bite-sized pieces.

 While technically you can melt burrata, I don’t recommend it.
 It looses it’s distinct creamy texture in the center and ends up watery.
 It’s best to break it open and serve it on top of your dish.